mixu/cssbook/input/5-tricks.md

 - `position: absolute` negative margin based centering (all browsers)
 - flexbox centering (IE10+)

-These cover the gamut of techniques that work on all browsers; even on IE.shshaw's [codepen resource on centering](http://codepen.io/shshaw/full/gEiDt) covers several additional techniques.
+These cover the gamut of techniques that work on all browsers; even on IE. shshaw's [codepen resource on centering](http://codepen.io/shshaw/full/gEiDt) covers several additional techniques.

 *position: absolute constraint based centering*: First, a technique that works on all modern browsers (IE8+), and one that is probably a reasonable default approach unless you need to support ancient IE.